[Updated May 2019 with June 2018 population estimates and new data on components of population growth]

 The area in the middle is mostly shaded green – land considered by the ABS to be urban since at least 2001.
 There are a few yellow and orange areas (developed 2001-06 and 2006-11 respectively) that are not part the blue shaded “outer” area.
 The larger orange section visible in the south is mostly green wedge or industrial land, so does not represent growth of residential areas (maps for other cities below).
 The other yellow and orange areas are relatively small, and many have non-residential land uses.

-With an outer area defined for each city, I have calculated the annual population growth of these outer areas (based on 30 June estimates for each year), and compared it to growth of the city as a whole:
+With an outer area defined for each city, I have calculated the annual population growth of these outer areas (based on 30 June estimates for each year) as a proportion of total population growth in each city:

 So is Perth the most sprawling large city in Australia?
 Well, yes in terms of percentage of population growth, but not in terms of absolute population growth in outer areas:

-On my definitions of outer areas, Melbourne comes out top, with around 45,000 residents moving into growth areas in 2014-15.
-Perth almost matched Melbourne’s growth in 2012, but has fallen back since and in 2015 is closer to Sydney and SEQ.
+On my definitions of outer areas, Melbourne is charging ahead, with over 66,000 residents moving into growth areas in 2017-18.
+Perth peaked in 2012, but has fallen back since.
 Adelaide just hasn’t seen a lot of population growth in recent decades.

 Population growth in outer Sydney slowed dramatically between 2002 and 2006.
 The chart below shows there was also a slow down in non-outer areas, although it was a little less dramatic.
 Around this time Sydney also transitioned from around 50% of growth being in outer areas, down to around 30%.